c-morey/Usecase-project/README.md

 **Success criterias:**
 *The average key generation time is expected to be less than 10 ms.* <br>
 *The results should be verifiable by direct queries on the database.* <br>
-*Optimal energy use while sustaining a high performance.*
+*There should be optimal energy use while sustaining a high performance.*

 ----------
 ### Project Guidelines